Too Complex for One Person

 - Personal lives of an organization’s employees

-What ideologically is a top-down process, is in actuality a now itself a dependency.
+What ideologically is a top-down process, is in actuality now itself a dependency.
 Yes, I said it.

 - Strictly top-down processes invite bottlenecking and dependencies